vocalmajority/vote/index.markdown

 ### Voter Registration

-* As soon as possible, please visit the <a href="https://www.usa.gov/voter-registration">US Voter Registration website</a> to manage your voter profile.
+* As soon as possible, please visit the <a href="https://www.usa.gov/voter-registration">US voter registration website</a> to manage your voter profile.

   1. If you have never registered to vote, please do so.
+It is a foundational component to a functioning democracy.
+It is also a fundamental right that many had to fight against prejudice to receive.
   1. If you are unsure if you have registered to vote, please confirm.
+It takes less than a few minutes to do, and ensures that you are positioned to vote.
   1. If you have recently moved addresses, please update your information.
+Especially for those who vote by mail, failing to update your new address could affect your ability to send in your vote by the designated deadline.

 ___